 Receiving federal aid may be your only way of seeking income to support yourself if you face an ongoing medical condition that keeps you from working.
 However, while this money comes from the US Government’s Social Security Agency (SSA), child support is handled in an Arkansas State Court.
 These two systems may not always work together.
 If you are relying on Social Security Disability (SSD), it is important to understand how a child support order may take money out of your SSD paychecks.
-For more information and to talk to an experienced Fayetteville, Arkansas disability lawyer, call Ken Kieklak, Attorney at Law today.
+For more information and to talk to an experienced Fayetteville AR disability lawyer, call Ken Kieklak, Attorney at Law today.

 Can Disability Income be Used for Child Support in Arkansas?